Preserving the past

-Joe Shirley, Bethel Road Barber Shop owner and Coppell resident since 1979, has seen and documented Coppell’s transformation with photography from a small town to its present as a bustling suburb.
+Joe Shirley, Bethel Road Barber Shop owner and Coppell resident since 1979, has seen it, live through it, and even documented Coppell’s transformation from a small town to its present state as a bustling suburb.

 Despite its location midst the urban sprawl of the Metroplex, Coppell has managed to carve out a unique identity and maintain the feel of a small town.

 His barber shop with its rural, pristine white facade and classic red and blue stripes, opened in November 1995 and remains as one of the few buildings that has not been altered from its original construction.
 However, the area surrounding it has drastically changed.